 Hebrews 11:11-16

-“Although Sarah was past the age of childbearing, she received potency to become pregnant, knowing God would keep His promise.
-Abraham had no prospects as a potential father, but became the forefather of an entire nation; a race as numberless as the stars in the sky or the countless gains of sand upon the shore.
+“Although Sarah was past the age of childbearing, she knew God would keep His promise regarding her fertility.
+Abraham, though very elderly, became the forefather of a great nation.
+Its inhabitants would become as numberless as the stars in the sky or the countless gains of sand upon the shore.
 However, none of the patriarchs received the full benefits of God’s promises, but only glimpsed their future fulfillment.
 All of them died victoriously as a result of their faith.
 They regarded themselves as alien residents.
 Such people plainly show they are seeking a homeland.
-And indeed, if they had been homesick for the country they left behind, they had ample opportunity to return.
+If they had been homesick for the country they left behind, they had ample opportunity to return.
 Instead, they yearned for their heavenly home.
-For this reason, God is not ashamed to be called their God and has prepared for them a celestial city.” (paraphrased)
+For this reason, God is not ashamed to be called their God – and has prepared for them a celestial city.”

 The Life of Sarah

 The name Sarah means “Princess.”
 In the Hall of Faith, she is the first woman whose strength we are asked to consider.
-As Abraham’s wife, she came with him when they left Ur in Chaldea (Gen. 12:5).
 Sarah was the daughter of Terah, the half-sister of Abraham.
-She was a woman who could adapt to changing circumstances and epitomizes the obedient, faithful spouse.
-Peter encourages Christian wives to emulate Sarah’s faithfulness (I Pet.
+Sarah became his wife and they left the town of Ur in Chaldea together (Gen. 12:5).
+Epitomizing the obedient and faithful spouse, she was a woman who could adapt to changing circumstances.
+Peter encourages Christian wives to emulate Sarah’s fidelity (I Pet.
 3:6).

 When Sarah was nearly sixty years old, she was still very beautiful (Gen. 12:11).
-At one point, famine drove Abraham and Sarah into Egypt (Gen. 12:10).
-Abraham was afraid the Egyptians would kill him and take Sarah if they knew she was married to him (Gen. 12:12).
-Abraham told Sarah to say she was his sister.
-After Pharaoh took Sarah to his house, God protected her by plaguing the Egyptians.
-Pharaoh later released Sarah and sent them away.
+At one point, famine drove Abraham and Sarah into Egypt (12:10).
+Abraham was afraid the Egyptians would kill him and take Sarah if they knew she was married to him, so he told her to say she was his sister (12:12).
+After Pharaoh brought Sarah to his house, God protected her sexuality by bringing a plague upon the Egyptians.
+When Pharaoh realized Abraham had deceived him, he sent them both away.

-Twice in her life she almost became part of a king’s harem.
-The previous situation with Pharaoh is nearly repeated when Abraham arrived in Gerar and visits King Abimelech (Gen. 20:2).
-God warned the king in a dream not to touch Sarah (Gen. 20:7) and the King rebukes Abraham for his deceitfulness (Gen. 20:10).
-Throughout both of these ordeals, God did not allow sexual fraternization with the woman destined to become the mother of the Jewish race.
+Twice in her life Sarah nearly became part of a king’s harem.
+The previous situation with Pharaoh is almost repeated when Abraham arrived in Gerar and visits King Abimelech (Gen. 20:2).
+God warned the king in a dream not to touch Sarah.
+Abimelech did not – but he rebuked Abraham for his dishonesty (20:7-10).
+Throughout both of these ordeals, God does not allow either ruler to copulate with the woman destined to become the mother of the Jewish race.

 Even as a young woman, Sarah was unable to bear children (Gen. 11:30).
-Abraham laughed within himself when the Lord told him Sarah would have a child at ninety years of age (Gen. 17:17).
+Abraham laughed within himself when the Lord told him Sarah would have a child at ninety years of age (17:17).
 By this time, Abraham was nearly a century old (Rom.
 4:19).
-When the Lord later came to Abraham’s tent, Sarah also laughed at the thought of having a child at that late juncture in life (Gen. 18:12-15).
-Long past the age of fertility, she could not imagine how she could conceive a child.
-She tried in her own way to fulfill God’s promise by giving her handmaid to Abraham, hoping to give him a son through her.
-Her faltering faith produced only Ishmael.
-Prior to the birth of the promised son, God named him Isaac, meaning “laughter,” as a memorial of their incredulity at the thought of childbearing (Gen. 17:19).
-Sarah later laughed with joy when Isaac is born (Gen. 21:6).
+When the Lord later came to Abraham’s tent, Sarah laughed at the thought of childbearing so late in life (Gen. 18:12-15).
+Long past the time of fertility, she could not imagine how she could conceive.
+She tried in her own way to fulfill God’s promise by giving her handmaid to Abraham, hoping to provide a son through her – but her faltering faith produced only Ishmael.
+God Himself named the promised child Isaac, meaning “laughter,” as a memorial of their incredulity to think the elderly could be parents (17:19).
+Sarah later laughed with joy when Isaac was born (21:6).

 Sarah died at the age of 127 and Abraham survived her by about forty years (Gen. 23:1).
-Sarah, Abraham, Isaac, Rebekah, Leah and Joseph would all eventually find their final resting places in the cave of Machpelah (Gen. 49:31 & 50:13).
+Sarah, Abraham, Isaac, Rebekah, Jacob, Leah, and Joseph would all eventually find their final resting places in the cave of Machpelah (49:31 & 50:13).

 v.
 11

-Because of their marital union and their faith, it is only natural for the writer to mention Abraham along with Sarah.
+Because of their marital union and faith, it is natural for the writer to mention Abraham along with Sarah.
 Any marriage can come to full fruition only when both are Believers.
-After God’s announcement to her, Sarah waited twenty-five years to deliver her promised son.
 The phrase “received strength to conceive seed” is katabolen spermatos, referring to the male’s part in procreation.
-Her infertility coupled with her advanced age absolutely disallowed the possibility of conception.
-Miracle births are proof God can create life when in a womb when it is apparently impossible.
+After God’s announcement to Sarah, she waited twenty-five years to give birth to her promised infant.
+Her infertility and advanced age absolutely precluded the possibility of conception.
+But miracle births are proof God can create life in a womb when it is apparently impossible.
 God also opened the barren womb of Elizabeth, mother of John the Baptist (Lk.
 1:7).
 In this regard, the Incarnation of Christ is foreshadowed.
-Concerning miraculous conceptions, Gabriel reminded Mary that with God, “nothing is impossible” (Lk.
-1:37).
+Concerning miraculous conceptions, Gabriel reminded Mary that “with God nothing is impossible” (1:37).

 v.
 12

 Beginning with the faith of one married couple, the entire Hebrew race was produced.
-Abraham being “as good as dead” does not refer to his overall physical condition, but is a hyperbole regarding his ability to procreate.
-The Lord used these combined similes regarding numberless stars and sand when reaffirming His promise to Abraham (Gen. 22:17).
-Abraham’s potency remained strong, even after Sarah’s death.
-After marrying Keturah, he fathered six more sons (Gen. 25:1-2).
+Abraham being “as good as dead” does not refer to his overall physical condition, but is a hyperbole regarding his inability to procreate.
+The Lord used the combined similes of numberless stars and sand when reaffirming His promise to him (Gen. 22:17).
+Abraham’s renewed potency remained strong, even after Sarah’s death.
+He later married Keturah and fathered six more sons (25:1-2).

 v.
 13

-Although they did not own the land in which they sojourned, they lived there as resident aliens.
-They regarded themselves as wandering pilgrims and sojourners.
-Their nomadic lifestyle was a confession they were foreigners, for they did not take up permanent residency.
+The patriarchs did not own the land they traversed, but regarded themselves as wandering pilgrims.
+Their nomadic lifestyle verified they were foreigners, for they did not take up permanent residency.
 Paradoxically, the patriarchs were refugees in the very land they would one day inherit.
 Abraham described himself as an alien sojourner (Gen. 23:4).
-Jacob told Pharaoh the years of his pilgrimage were a hundred and thirty years (Gen. 47:9).
-David confessed he and his company were strangers and sojourners, as were their forefathers (I Chron.
+Jacob told Pharaoh the years of his pilgrimage were a hundred and thirty years (47:9).
+David confessed he and his company were displaced persons – as were their forefathers (I Chron.
 29:15 & Ps.
 39:12).
-Peter instructs his readers to live in this world as exiles and pilgrims (I Pet.
+Peter instructs Believers to live in this world as exiles and pilgrims (I Pet.
 2:11).

 vv.
 14-15

 Sojourning proves one has not reached their ultimate destination.
 Nothing prevented the forefathers from returning to Chaldea, except their trust in Jehovah.
-Had they been homesick, they could have gone back anytime.
+Had they been homesick, they might have gone back anytime.
 Although they could have returned to Mesopotamia, they sought a more enduring fatherland.
 This is best illustrated by an incident which occurred later in Abraham’s life.
 His chief servant was tasked with returning to Mesopotamia to seek a bride for Isaac.
 When the servant suggested he take Isaac back with him, Abraham strictly forbade him to do so (Gen. 24:5-6).
 Abraham’s faith in God excluded any possibility of looking back.
 They had not traveled so far that it was impossible to retrace their steps, but preferred the hardships of Canaan to the comforts of Chaldea.
-This passage clearly shows the Christian life is a continuous onward and upward path.
-Paul encourages us to forget what is behind us and press toward the prize of our calling in Jesus Christ (Phil.
+This passage clearly shows that focus and determination are required to continue to travel a challenging path.
+Paul encourages us to forget what is behind us and press toward the prize of our calling in Christ Jesus (Phil.
 3:13-14).

 v.
 16

 From the Genesis account, it is difficult to ascertain what the patriarchs were thinking.
 Here, however, we are specifically told they anticipated heaven.
-“Desire” (oregontai) means “to stretch out the hand in anticipation of grasping something.”
-The writer urges his readers not to yearn to return to Judaism, just as the patriarchs did not desire to return to their former lifestyle.
-They sought for the fulfillment of the promises beyond Canaan, anticipating a superior, heavenly country.
-Jesus promised Believers will inherit “the kingdom the Father has prepared since the foundation of the world” (Mt.
+“Desire” (oregontai) means “to stretch out the hand with the expectation of grasping something.”
+The writer urges his readers not to yearn to return to Judaism, just as the patriarchs did not desire to go back to their homeland.
+They saw the fulfillment of the promises and looked forward to dwelling in a heavenly country.
+Jesus promised all Believers that they will inherit “the kingdom the Father has prepared for them since the foundation of the world” (Mt.
 25:34).

 Hebrews 11:11-16